gildahl/arcadeEIP/distribution/readme.txt

 SUMMARY
 =======
-arcadeEIP is a "game first" back-end for emulator-based multi-game arcade machines which enables these
-machines to operate in an always playable walk-up mode as opposed to the kiosk style operation of most front-ends.
-It achieves this by running games in their native attract modes and auto-switching them periodically.
-Thus a machine using it may always be played immediately/spontaneously by simply dropping in a token or pressing the start button just like a real arcade machine.
-Manual game selection is also supported via a simple back-end overlay menu that allows selection and launch of any game without needing to manually exit the running game, or by easy return to a conventional front-end if desired with a single button press.
+arcadeEIP is a custom front-end and launch tool I wrote for my arcade machine over a period of several years due to nothing else like it being available.
+The main reason for writing it was to allow my arcade machine to always operate in a walk-up-and-play mode as opposed to the menu-first operation of most front-ends.
+It achieves this by always having a live game running while in standby, and auto-switching games periodically.
+The key feature is that the game you see on the screen is always playable by just dropping in a token and/or pressing the start button, just like a real arcade machine.
+Manual game selection is supported too, of course, but via a minimalistic overlay menu allowing fast selection and launch of any game without needing to exit the currently running game first--something I don't believe any other launcher or front-end supports. arcadeEIP's hotkey game switching ability also makes it an ideal companion to the Elgato Stream Deck, which can provide your arcade machine with one of the most unobtrusive front-ends possible.

-arcadeEIP can be used stand-alone.
-However, it can also integrate with LaunchBox, enabling you to use LB as a content manager for arcadeEIP's game lists, images, and metadata.
-When used in this way, arcadeEIP can be used as either an alternative or supplement to BigBox as your arcade machine software.
-Integration with GameEx and other front-ends is also supported, though not as tightly.
+arcadeEIP can be used stand-alone; however, it also has integrated support for LaunchBox, enabling you to use LB as a content manager for its game lists, images, and metadata.
+When used in this way, arcadeEIP can also be used as either an alternative or supplement to BigBox as your arcade machine's front-end.
+Integration with other front-ends is also supported, though not as tightly.

-A short overview of general capabilities include live attract mode with auto-switching, an overlay style game selection menu with access to every game in your collection on just one game selection screen.
-Extensive custom list/favorites/star-rating support; direct game switching via hotstring buttons with excellent support for button panels like the Elgato Stream Deck; display of images (such as control panel maps) and mame history/mameinfo text on pause; bookend screens; native support for parallel versions of emulators such as MAME;
-dynamic marquee with display of high scores; a custom rules engine; sidecar rom re-directs transparent to front-ends; and a means of testing/launching fully configured games from the keyboard using simple command line instructions.

-arcadeEIP does not strive to compete with front-ends.

-Finally, while not technically open source; the software is free and source code is available on request for personal hobbyist usage.
-Please see license.txt for more detail.
+A short overview of arcadeEIP's fuller list of features includes:
+* Live attract mode with auto (and manual) game-switching;
+* Game list browsing and selection without exiting the currently running game first;
+* Direct game switching using hotkeys/hotstrings making it work well with virtual button panels like the Elgato Stream Deck;
+* Ability to function as a full-feature launching engine for all your games;
+* Many conventional front end features including run before/after apps, support for loading custom control panel profiles, etc.
+* Support for custom lists,metadata, favorites, and star-ratings;
+* Display of images such as control panel maps and mame history/mameinfo text on pause;
+* "Bookend" (i.e. startup and exit) screens;
+* Native support for multiple parallel versions of emulators such as MAME;
+* Dynamic marquee monitor support with display of high scores on the marquee;
+* A custom rules engine;
+* Sidecar rom re-directs transparent to front-ends;
+* And even a unique command-line front-end tool using simple <system> <title> vectors to run any game from any system.

 INSTALLATION
 ============